cytoscape/cytoscape-api/README.md

 -----------

 This is a parent project of Cytoscape 3 API bundles.
-These bundles define Cytoscape 3 public API.
+These bundles define the Cytoscape 3 public API.